This post is also available in: Svenska

 Let lymph nodes rest.

 If you have felt a lymph node on your child, it is natural to want to check if it has disappeared.
 Every time you feel for the lymph node though, you tease it a little, and the swelling may take longer to subside.
 It is therefore recommended that you mark your calendar, or set an alarm on your mobile four weeks from the days you discovered the lump.
 Meanwhile, stay away from it.
-If the lump is larger or still more than two centimeters in size after four weeks, then it is time to seek medical attention.
+If the lump is larger or still more than 2cm in size after four weeks, then it is time to seek medical attention.

 Can lumps on the neck be cancer?